 Defender, Gazelle, Bear

-In 1984, Stutz started to develop an armoured car, based on a Chevrolet Suburban.
+In 1984, Stutz started to develop an armoured car, based on a standard Chevrolet Suburban.

 .